Chrisss09/Travel-Tracker/README.md

 To create my app I have used a number of technologies which are the following:

+* Virtual Environment
+  * To setup my project I have used a virtual environment to install all the dependencies that I need to run my app.

 * Python
   * To write my app I have used the Python programming language.